rmlz/simracingvalley/README.md

 Servercontrol.py contains the "automation bot" that will start servers, save race data to database and finish it. **This way you can save an entire agenda of automated servers that will start and end after saving racing results!** It's just **AWESOME!!**

+To access a fake admin account use:

+* username: RmLZ (case sensitive)
+* password: 12345678910

 ### Features
 * Player account and personal profile;
 * Accounts are STEAM-linked;